-I consciously travel around the world with the focus of spreading positivity through my films.
-These beautiful, yet touching stories offer and highlight a personal insight into the lives of extraordinary local people showcasing their contrasts and changes.
+I consciously travel around the world with the focus of spreading positivity through my creative work.

 This has brought me all over the world, from the outskirts of Pakistan, Iran, Nepal to the bustling cities of Taiwan, India and the US.